nordstream3/FOC/production/ordering_guide.md

 Click on "Save to cart".

 Your order is now added to your Shopping Cart, and you should **proceed to payment**.

+## Remember to order the remaining components that you need to manually solder
+* Mosfet
+* 2 680uF Capacitors
+* 4 1x20 Machine header pins
+* JST Connectors
+* etc.

+These components are listed in the [Assembly Guide](https://github.com/nordstream3/FOC/edit/main/production/README.md) with LCSC part numbers and AliExpress links.